mahesh031/aws-assume-role-scripts/README.md

 with-env-variables.sh
 ---------------------
-Easy to use script where one has to just provide the aws access key, secret key and aws role Arn.
-Based on the inputs, temporary session token will be created.
-Session token along with access and secret keys can be used to fetch the resources from AWS.
+Easy to use script where one has to just provide the aws access key, secret key and aws role Arn.</br> Based on the inputs, temporary session token will be created.</br> Session token along with access and secret keys can be used to fetch the resources from AWS.

 Command:
 ./with-env-variables.sh